 Another key action from our EREP was to develop and introduce a streamlined student support system.
-Our Student Support System (Triple S) has been planned, built, piloted and through Session 2019-20 has been rolled out across all areas.
+Our Student Support System (Triple S) was piloted in Session 2018-19 and Session 2019-20 saw the system rolled out across all areas.
 Triple S is a system designed to allow the capturing of all support being provided to a student in one place, and to allow staff to access this information in an easy and timeous manner.

 The Key aims of this system are to streamline the existing support infrastructure available to students, and to make this vital information more accessible to all relevant staff.
 The College has processes in place to capture various support needs of our students, however because of the disparate nature of the services provided, and also because these processes are predominantly paper based, students could be asked to disclose information multiple times, as they access different functions of the support service.
 With the introduction of Triple S, information disclosed from students will be captured once within the central system.
 As Triple S captures this information centrally, it offers the opportunity to present this information back in a very accessible way to staff, which will help ensure that all staff who are in contact with a student are aware of any support needs and ongoing concerns and issues.
 This information will be available real-time, with icons developed and integrated with other systems, such as Enquirer for attendance and results recording, to quickly signpost to staff that a student has support needs, and provide quick and easy access to this information, to help ensure that our students are effectively supported.

 As part of the College's PI Prediction Tracking tool there is an emphasis on identifying and monitoring students who are from the 10% most deprived postcode areas, are Care Experienced, or who have interacted with the College's Student Support System.
-The College's Student Support System (Triple S) was planned, built, piloted and through Session 2019-20 was rolled out across all areas.
-Planned and structured review meetings with each teaching department have been put in place to track and monitor student progress and engagement through the year.